Asur people: Religion

 The Asur religion is a mixture of animism, animatism, naturalism and ancestral worships.
 They also believe in black magic like bhut-pret (spirits) and witchcraft.
 Their chief deity is Singbonga.
 Amongst the other deities are Dharati Mata, Duari, Patdaraha and Turi Husid.

 They celebrate festivals like Sarhul, Karma, Dhanbuni, Kadelta, Rajj karma, Dasahara Karam.
-Asurs believe the Mahishasura of the Durga myth was their benevolent ancestor, and mourn during the Durga Puja period for what they see as the unjust butchering of their ancestor.
+Asurs believe the Mahishasura of the Durga Maa was their benevolent ancestor, and mourn during the Durga Puja period for what they see as the unjust butchering of their ancestor.
 The veneration of Mahishasura has spread throughout the Munda tribes of West Bengal as well as Namasudras.

 Marriage

 Marriage is very important ritual and come essentially in the life of every individual.
 Only physically disabled are not able to get married.
 The Asur follow the rule of monogamy, but in case of barrenness, widower and widow hood, they follow the rule of bigamy or even Polygamy.
 Widow remarriages are permissible.
 At the time of marriage, they follow the rule of tribe endogamy.
 Those who do not obey these rules are thrown out from the community but are allowed after paying seven times feast to the community members.